Hejsil/zig-clap/README.md

 ## API Reference

-Automatically generated API Reference for the project can be found at https://Hejsil.github.io/zig-clap.
+Automatically generated API Reference for the project can be found at https://Hejsil.github.io/ zig-clap.
 Note that Zig autodoc is in beta; the website may be broken or incomplete.

 ## Examples